 Those beers are all available at The Taproom and are served alongside a few local ciders, wines and ginger beers.
 The Taproom itself sits adjacent to the brewhouse and is something of an extension of the people created it.
 The walls are lined with Wolfey’s artwork, while Doug’s Hall of Fame ARIA sits next to equally impressive trophies from the local “Castlemaine Idyll”.

 As something of a community hub, The Taproom regularly hosts comedy nights and live music that visitors can enjoy from the bar, shared tables or the beer garden out the back.
 From Friday to Sunday the visitors can sample the brewery’s beers alongside house made pizzas.
+And, in a new offering devised during the COVID-19 shutdown, they now offer tapas from Tuesday to Friday.

 With brewing having been absent from the town for close to a century, Shedshaker is a much-needed addition.
 Furthermore, Castlemaine’s location between Bendigo and Woodend means the brewery is contributing to the region’s growing reputation as a craft beer destination.
 Beer tourists from Melbourne or further afield can now travel all the way from Victoria’s capital to Echuca making regular stops at a variety of craft breweries along the way.
 Just as it used to be.